Saari Residence – ONLINE GRANT SERVICE

 Please check more information in the section Appending a reference to the application.

 PROXIMITY TO THE FOUNDATION

 According to the Foundations Act, all foundations are required to provide information on their related party transactions.
 The act has a broad definition of a related party of a foundation.
 Please note that related parties may apply for funding from Kone Foundation.
 Foundations are required to disclose if they award funding to persons within the ‘narrow’ definition of a related party.
 The executives of the foundation cannot participate in the processing of applications from related parties in the broad sense.
-For these reasons all grant applicants will be asked about their relationship to the key persons of the foundation.
+For these reasons, all grant applicants will be asked about their relationship to key Foundation personnel.

 The question is based on the new Foundations Act, from 1 December 2015 onwards.

 We ask our applicants for feedback.
 Your feedback does not affect the evaluation of the application.

 The application must be submitted by the deadline of 31 March, 16:00 (Finnish time).

 Please note: Application cannot be edited in any way after the deadline.